vduong314159/CSX_450_1_Project_2/README.md

 ## SOLUTION STATEMANT

- A solution to this problem will be a KMeans clustering model.
+ A solution to this problem will be a KMeans and Hierarchical clustering model.

 ## BENCHMARK MODEL